torvalds/linux/Documentation/driver-api/usb/usb.rst

 distributed auto-configuration since the pre-designated master node manages all that.

-Kernel developers added USB support to Linux early in the 2.2 kernel series and have been developing it further since then.
+Kernel developers added USB support to GNU/Linux early in the 2.2 kernel series and have been developing it further since then.
 Besides support for each new generation of USB, various host controllers gained support, new drivers for peripherals have been added and advanced features for latency measurement and improved power management introduced.

-Linux can run inside USB devices as well as on the hosts that control the devices.
+GNU/Linux can run inside USB devices as well as on the hosts that control the devices.
 But USB device drivers running inside those peripherals don't do the same things as the ones running inside hosts, so they've been given a different name: *gadget drivers*.
 This document does not